 Dining Credit Card Sign-Up Bonuses: What to Apply for Now

 Sign-up bonuses are often worth more than an entire year of dining rewards.
-The Amex Gold and Chase Sapphire Preferred both offer 60,000 points ($1,000+ value) for meeting a spend requirement.
+The Chase Sapphire Preferred offers 100,000 points ($1,700+ value) for meeting a spend requirement, and the Amex Gold regularly offers 60,000+.
 Here is every current bonus ranked by effective value.

 Current Sign-Up Bonus Table